Caregiver stress: Prevention

+mindfulness-based stress reduction, writing therapy, coping effectiveness training, stress management, relaxation training, and Assistive Technology.
+For example, a 2025 study found that informal caregivers who engaged in repeated self-disclosure to a social robot experienced reduced stress and loneliness, improved mood, and greater acceptance of their caregiving roles, suggesting potential benefits of social robots as emotional support tools for caregivers.

 Nearly 15 million Americans provide care that is unpaid to a person living with Dementia.
-Alzheimer's disease is the most commonly diagnosed type but research says that caring for a person with Frontal Temporal Dementia is more burdensome on carers.
+Alzheimer's disease is the most commonly diagnosed type but research says that caring for a person with Frontotemporal Dementia is more burdensome on carers.
 Early onset Dementia has even greater difficulties for carers.
 In many cases carers are overburdened and not supported and their health suffers.
 In order to maintain their own well-being, caregivers need to focus on their own needs.
 They need to take time for their own health, and get the appropriate support that they need such as respite from their care-giving duties.
 Through training, caregivers can learn how to handle the behaviors that are challenging them, and improve their own communication skills.
 The most important thing the caregiver can do is keep the person with Alzheimer's safe.
 Research has shown that caregivers experience lower stress and better health when they learn skills through this caregiving training and participate in support groups.
 Participating in these groups allows caregivers to care for their family members longer in their homes.

-Support

 A 2014 Cochrane review found that telephone counseling can reduce symptoms of depression for caregivers and address other important caregiver needs.

-Services that may be helpful to caregivers include: